affirmednetworks/multi-mesh/README.md

 #### Cluster Scoped Resource

-Cluster scoped resources can and will lead to collisions with other Istio deployments if the default names from the upstream helm charts are utilized.
-To prevent this from happening we will need to give the [`ClusterRole`](https://kubernetes.io/docs/reference/access-authn-authz/rbac/#role-and-clusterrole), [`ClusterRoleBindings`](https://kubernetes.io/docs/reference/access-authn-authz/rbac/#rolebinding-and-clusterrolebinding) and [`MutatingWebhookConfiguration`]((https://kubernetes.io/docs/reference/access-authn-authz/admission-controllers/)) and [`ValidatingWebhookConfiguration`]((https://kubernetes.io/docs/reference/access-authn-authz/admission-controllers/)) resources unique names.
+Cluster scoped resources, from Istio manifests, can lead to name collisions if the default names from the upstream helm charts are used.
+To prevent this from occurring we will need to give each of the [`ClusterRole`](https://kubernetes.io/docs/reference/access-authn-authz/rbac/#role-and-clusterrole), [`ClusterRoleBindings`](https://kubernetes.io/docs/reference/access-authn-authz/rbac/#rolebinding-and-clusterrolebinding) and [`MutatingWebhookConfiguration`]((https://kubernetes.io/docs/reference/access-authn-authz/admission-controllers/)) & [`ValidatingWebhookConfiguration`]((https://kubernetes.io/docs/reference/access-authn-authz/admission-controllers/)) resources unique names.

 ##### ClusterRoles & ClusterRoleBindings

-Renaming these `ClusterRole` and `ClusterRoleBinding` is entirely optional since they can be used across namespaces.
-The changes are required if other vendors have modified the clean upstream resource definitions to apply more stringent [RBAC](https://kubernetes.io/docs/reference/access-authn-authz/rbac/) policies.
+Renaming these `ClusterRole` and `ClusterRoleBinding` is entirely optional since they can be re-used across namespaces if needed.
+The changes are required if other vendors modify these resource definitions to apply more stringent [RBAC](https://kubernetes.io/docs/reference/access-authn-authz/rbac/) policies.

 ```diff
 ClusterRole and ClusterRoleBindings